 - Parsley – An optional garnish for serving the potatoes.

 Use Real Potatoes Instead

 Okay.
 I know some of you will ask.
 How do I make this if I don’t want to use instant potatoes.

 Easy.
 Add your washed, peeled potatoes to a large pot covered with water.
 I would say about 12 potatoes, depending on size.
 You’ll want about 6 cups of mashed potatoes (each medium potato usually yields 1/2 cup of mashed potatoes.

 Bring to a boil over high heat.
 Once boiling, cook until tender.
 Drain the water and mash the potatoes (I like to use my mixer to get them extra creamy and smooth).
-Then follow the directions above using the mashed potatoes for the instant potatoes.
+Then follow the directions in the recipe card using the mashed potatoes for the instant potatoes.

 What to serve with Baked Mashed Potatoes

 These potatoes as I said above are hearty enough to withstand your favorite gravy.

 But they are delicious enough to enjoy as a side dish all on their own.